-There are two basic ways of legal entity's identity authentication.
-The first one requires the legal entity's authorized representative's personal attendance in the registration authority, or the registration authority representative's presence in person in the legal entity's seat (specified in the application).
-In the second case, the identity can be authenticated on-line by means of messages exchanged directly with the certification authority or its agent.
+There are three basic ways of legal entity's identity authentication:

+- the legal entity's authorized representative's personal attendance in the registration authority, or the registration authority representative's presence in person in the legal entity's seat (specified in the application). - the identity can be authenticated on-line by means of messages exchanged directly with the certification authority or its agent. - independent video verification path provided by the AriadNEXT service, which serves to check the originality of the presented identity document andto compare the image of a person with a photo that is contained the presented document.